AmujoeAdiday/ML-Deployment/README.md

 # ML-Deployment

-KNN algorithms to predict the customers based on Age and Salary whether to buy or not
+KNN algorithms to predict the customers whether the customers will buy or not based on Age and Salary.

+classifier.pickle >> Serialized ML model
+sc.picke >> Serialized Standard Scalar of the model